 These broad regions are based on historical, cultural, political and/or economic histories of connection.
 Many of the courses offered at Duke fall into these categories.
 However, ICS also recognizes that the world has experienced connection and rupture through the often violent and uneven historic and contemporary processes of imperialism, colonization, and globalization.

-We encourage students who are interested in transnational regional projects to speak with an ICS advisor and discuss the possibility of creating an alternative plan of study.
 We encourage students who are interested in transregional projects to speak with an ICS advisor and discuss the possibility of creating an alternative plan of study.
-Possible areas of focus include The Black Atlantic, Asian American and Diaspora, Mediterranean Studies, Indian Ocean, etc
+Possible areas of focus include The Black Atlantic, Asian American and Diaspora, Mediterranean Studies, Indian Ocean, etc.

 *Please work with your adviser and the ICS DUS to present a thoughtful and intentional proposal to the DUS that includes a brief paragraph explaining what holds your site together, a list of possible courses (these can extend across both global comparative and region requirements for the major, and language study).
 You might make an argument for more than one language relevant to your proposal.